-Rationale: The distinctive appearance of the Milwaukee Journal has no copy in Milwaukee.
-While much architectural design in the city during this period tended toward Mediterranean Revival or Classical, the Journal was different, simple in design and form, without an elaborate cornice, and with a few well-executed details.
+Rationale: The distinctive appearance of the Milwaukee Journal has no equivalent in Milwaukee.
+While much architectural design in the city during this period tended toward Mediterranean Revival or Classical, the Journal ownership took a different approach; simple in design and form, without an elaborate cornice, and with a few well-executed details.
 The company had wanted something different from other more elaborate buildings in city.
 The American Architect used the term "Italian characteristics" when describing the building because it did not fit well into established categories.
 The box-like form, punched industrial windows, and modest parapet were contrasted with the rich Kasota stone which had variations of pink in its make-up.
-While churches more commonly exhibit symbols that are associated with their histories, using symbols on mercantile buildings was less common.
+While churches and club buildings more commonly exhibit symbols that are associated with their histories, using symbols on mercantile buildings was less common.
 The stylized forms on the Journal's original frieze and printers' marks incorporated the history of communication which reflected the heritage from which the Journal was born.
-The frieze, now removed, had a cousin in the Eagles Club Building with its Assryianinfluenzed figures.
-Unlike the Journal building, however, the Eagles Club frieze did not relate to the history of the social club.
-They foreshadowed the flattened, stylized sculpted panels found on buildings slightly later in the Art Deco style.
+The figures foreshadowed the flattened, stylized sculpted panels found on buildings slightly later in the Art Deco style.